A Comprehensive Augmentation Framework for Anomaly Detection: Introduction

-In terms of a reconstructive perspective, we first divided anomalies into transparent and opaque ones for they require to be treated differently by the network.
+In terms of a reconstructive perspective, anomalies could be divided into transparent and opaque ones for they require to be treated differently by the network.
 For transparent ones, the original normal areas are covered by anomalies but still visible, so the goal is to retrieve them.
 For opaque ones, the original regions are completely gone, so the goal is to reconstruct based on the information from their surrounding areas.
-However, the premise of this division could not be satisfied as normality varies within a certain range in reality.
+However, the premise of this division may not hold as normality varies within a certain range in reality.
 Anomalies that lie close to the normal distribution are less likely to be well reconstructed, so we separately propose a method to create near-distribution anomalies, tightening the decision boundary of normality.
-Additionally, we introduce the rotation anomaly, which differs from previous ones as it completely origins from manual definitions in certain object classes.
+Additionally, we include the rotation anomaly, which differs from previous ones as it completely originates from manual definitions in certain object classes.
 Since providing samples with the same orientation during training is sufficient to learn that rotation is not allowed, and it is difficult to compute the anomaly mask created by the rotation operation, we apply this operation in reverse to classes that allow rotation to emphasize its irrelevance in creating an anomaly.

 The anomaly simulation process aims for diversity, but using all augmentations indiscriminately may result in suboptimal outcomes since the same augmentation may not be considered anomalous for different classes.
 Unlike previous automated methods, we believe that manual intervention is necessary to determine the appropriate combination of anomaly simulation methods since the human definition of anomalies varies in each class.
 Therefore, we additionally propose a simple yet effective selection strategy that disables certain augmentations if it is considered irrelevant in creating anomalies.